sts10/sts10.github.io/guides/digital-security.md

 ## Level 5: Understanding methods by which your passwords can be reset

 This section is probably only necessary for journalists/activists/political folks, but we'll press on.
-If an attacker can easily reset your account's password, they can also gain access and lock you out.
+If someone can easily reset your account's password, they can also gain access and lock you out.
 While this is sometimes mitigated by 2-factor authentication, it's worth thinking through some examples.

 For example, [SIM-jacking](https://motherboard.vice.com/en_us/article/zm8a9y/how-to-protect-yourself-from-sim-swapping-hacks) or SIM-swapping is when attackers get your cellphone service provider to route your calls and text messages to their phone rather than yours.
 They can then (usually) do a bunch of other things at this point, like reset passwords to your online accounts.
 [Scary](https://motherboard.vice.com/en_us/article/vbqax3/hackers-sim-swapping-steal-phone-numbers-instagram-bitcoin), right?